alimir1/MemeMeV2/README.md

 * View saved Memes in a grid or a list.
 * View a saved Meme

-## Technologies and best practices:
+## Technologies and best practices used:

 Some important and notable technologies and best practices I used: